Patent Business Goals: Final Rule Q&A

 No. If an amendment is filed with a certificate of mailing dated before 3/1/01, the Office will not treat the amendment as non-compliant.
 Furthermore, if the amendment is an unentered amendment after final and the Office subsequently withdraws the finality of the last Office action after 3/1/01, the Office will not treat the amendment as non-compliant because the certificate of mailing is dated before 3/1/01.

 For example, if the applicant subsequently resubmits an amendment after final with a certificate of mailing dated before 3/1/01 as a preliminary amendment in a CPA filed after 3/1/01, the Office will not treat the amendment as non-compliant.
 Similarly, the Office will not treat the amendment after final as non-compliant if the applicant subsequently submits it as a submission in a RCE under 37 CFR 1.114.

-- 37 CFR 1.27(a)(2)(i) and (ii) set forth two requirements for qualifying for small entity status as a small business.
-The first relates to the lack of transfer of rights to a large entity, and the second relates to qualification as to the standards set forth by the Small Business Administration in 13 CFR part 121.
-Are the two requirements meant to be additive or alternative?
+37 CFR 1.27(a)(2)(i) and (ii) set forth two requirements for qualifying for small entity status as a small business.
+The first relates to the lack of transfer of rights to a large entity, and the second relates to qualification as to the standards set for

 37 CFR 1.27(a)(2)(i) and (ii) are additive requirements and a party seeking to qualify as a small business must meet both requirements as to transfer of rights and SBA requirements.